diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 });
 ```

 Now, let's create a bundle.
-I had issues using webpack to bundle this module, but Browserify worked fine.
+It seems that currently this module can't be bundled with webpack, but with Browserify it worked fine.
 I've created a file named **make-bundle.js** that helps with this.
-You can take a look [here](https://github.com/zanon-io/serverless-notifications/blob/master/iot/make-bundle.js).
+You can take a look in this file [here](https://github.com/zanon-io/serverless-notifications/blob/master/iot/make-bundle.js).

 Just run `npm install` inside this folder and run `node make-bundle` to create an updated version.
-This **bundle.js** will be used in our frontend code and must be in the same folder.
+This **bundle.js** will be used in our frontend code and must be in the same folder of the **index.html** file.

-### Create IoT Role
+### Create an IoT Role

 Our Lambda function will be responsible by creating temporary AWS keys.
 However, it needs a role to define what access those keys will provide.

 You can create this role using the IAM console or execute the **index.js** file that is inside the **create-role** folder to create one for you.
 This package uses the AWS SDK and requires a `npm install` before using.

 I've used the role name **serverless-notifications**.
-If you want, you can change this name here, but you will need to change the name inside the Lambda function.
+If you want, you can change this name here, but you will also need to change the name inside the Lambda function.

 Create Role: